Upset (band)

-Upset is an American band, formed in 2013.
-The band originally consisted of Ali Koehler on guitar and lead vocals, Jenn Prince on lead guitar and vocals, Chris Juarez on bass, and Patty Schemel on drums.
-After the recording and release of their debut album, She's Gone, Prince departed the band to work on other projects, with Lauren Freeman joining the band on lead guitar, and Rachel Gagliardi on bass and vocals.
-Koehler is the former drummer of the bands Best Coast and Vivian Girls.
-Schemel rose to prominence as the drummer of Hole and currently also drums for the band Death Valley Girls.
+Upset was an American rock band from Los Angeles, formed in 2013.
+The band originally consisted of Ali Koehler on lead vocals and rhythm guitar, Jenn Prince on lead guitar and backing vocals, Chris Juarez on bass, and Patty Schemel on drums.
+After the recording and release of their debut album, She's Gone, Prince and Juarez departed the band to work on other projects, with Lauren Freeman and Rachel Gagliardi respectively replacing them.
+Koehler was the former drummer of the bands Best Coast and Vivian Girls.
+Schemel rose to prominence as the drummer of Hole and also played for the band Death Valley Girls.
 The band released their debut album on Don Giovanni Records on October 29, 2013.
+They released two further albums, 76 in 2015 and a self-titled record in 2019 before quietly disbanding.
+Koehler rejoined a reunited Vivian Girls that same year, who also released a new album in 2019.